 The Soak & Sleep duvet is made of 100% unbleached, ethically-sourced New Zealand wool.

 BUY S&S WOOL DUVET£ 109

 Silk duvets are beautifully lightweight, luxurious, and indulgent.

-They offer good warmth but have excellent breathability and are great at wicking away moisture, making them an excellent choice for people prone to overheating. 💨
+They offer good warmth but have excellent breathability and are great at wicking away moisture, making them a perfect choice for people prone to overheating. 💨

 Silk is also naturally hypoallergenic and resistant to dust mites.

-This makes silk duvets ideal for people with sensitive skin or eczema, and people struggling with allergies or asthma.
+This makes silk duvets ideal for people with sensitive skin or eczema, or those struggling with allergies or asthma.